planetsp/project-barkd/front-end/README.md

 # Front-end
-We use React-Native on the front-end in order to deliver content.
+We use React-Native on the front-end in order to deliver content